 Voice and VoIP enable your Android application

 Adaptive Digital has gathered into one package all of the software components needed to VoIP enable your mobile device application.
-VoIP Engine for Android works on all devices running Android 2.1.
+VoIP Engine for Android works on all devices running Android 2.1 and later.

 (New device implementation in progress...contact us.)